Data fusion methods for the heterogeneity of treatment effect and confounding function: Basic setup and identification

 \subsection{Notation, causal effects, and two data sources}

 Let $A$ be the binary treatment, $X$ be a vector of pre-treatment covariates with the first component being $1$, and $Y$ be the outcome of interest.
 The target population consists of all patients with certain diseases where the new treatment is intended to be given.
+We use the potential outcomes to define causal effects.
+Let $Y(a)$ be the potential outcome had the subject been given treatment $a$, for $a=0,1$.
+Based on the potential outcomes, the individual treatment effect becomes $Y(1)-Y(0),$ the HTE can be characterized through $\tau(X)=\E[Y(1)-Y(0)\mid X]$, and the average treatment effect is $\tau_{0}=\E[\tau(X)]$.

-We consider two independent data sources taken from the same target population: one from the trial study and the other from the observational study.
+We consider two independent data sources: one is a randomized trial study, and the other is an observational study.
 Let $S=1$ denote trial participation, and let $S=0$ denote observational study participation.
-The trial data consist of $\{V_{i}=(A_{i},X_{i},Y_{i},S_{i}=1):i\in\mathcal{A}\}$ with sample size $n$, and the observational data consist of $\{V_{i}=(A_{i},X_{i},Y_{i},S_{i}=0):i\in\mathcal{B}\}$ with sample size $m$, where $\mathcal{A}$ and $\mathcal{B}$ are sample index sets for the two data sources.
-The total sample size is $N=n+m$.
-We use the potential outcomes to define causal effects.
-Let $Y(a)$ be the potential outcome had the subject been given treatment $a$, for $a=0,1$, and the observed outcome is $Y=Y(A)$.
+Let $\mathcal{A}$ and $\mathcal{B}$ be sample index sets for the two data sources with sample sizes $|\mathcal{A}|=n$ and {$|B|=m$}, and the total sample size is $N=n+m$.
+The trial data consist of $\{V_{i}=(A_{i},X_{i},Y_{i},S_{i}):i\in\mathcal{A},S_{i}=1\}$, where the observations i.i.d. follow $f(X,A,Y\mid S=1)$, and the observational data consist of $\{V_{i}:i\in\mathcal{B},S_{i}=0\}$, where the observations i.i.d. follow $f(X,A,Y\mid S=0)$.
+Figure \ref{fig:demo} displays the envisioned data structure within the target population.
+To link the observed outcome and potential outcomes, we make the typical causal consistency assumption of $Y=Y(A)$.
 This assumption rules out the interference between subjects and treatment version relevance between samples and population \citep{tipton2013improving}.
 The implication is that $Y(a)$ has consistent meaning and value across the trial and observational studies.
 This assumption requires the same treatment or comparison conditions to be given to both studies, and being in the trial should not affect the values of the potential outcomes.
-Based on the potential outcomes, the individual treatment effect becomes $Y(1)-Y(0),$ the heterogeneity of treatment effect can be characterized through $\tau(X)=\E[Y(1)-Y(0)\mid X]$, and the average treatment effect is $\tau_{0}=\E[\tau(X)]$.
 To simplify the exposition, we define